DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/use-embedded-fields-mail-merge.md

 ![](../../../../images/eurd-win-mail-merge-format-string-result.png)

 ## <a name="supportedcontrols"></a>Supported Controls
-You can apply the mail merge feature to the **Text** of the following report controls inherited from the [](xref:DevExpress.XtraReports.UI.XRFieldEmbeddableControl) class:
+You can apply the mail merge feature to the **Text** of the following report controls:

 * [Bar Code](../use-report-elements/use-bar-codes.md)
 * [Character Comb](../use-report-elements/use-basic-report-controls/character-comb.md)